Jaeeunykim/CodingTrip/README.md

 # CodingTrip

-## This is training materials for c programming.
+## These are the training materials for c programming.
 ![](./img/materials.png)

 ## [Vi](./Vi/README.md)